CyrusY/OnlineMarketplace/README.md

 Group Project for CSCI3100 - Software Engineering (2021 Spring, CUHK)

-In order to start the web application
+In order to run the web application Run locally, you may first clone the main repository.
+And input the following commends:

+cd /online-marketplace
+npm install
+cd /backend
+npm install -g nodemon